OpenRCT2/Localisation/README.md

 As this project always are moving forward, new strings get added from time to time which means they need to be added to the language files and be translated.
 All the new strings that are being added can be found in ['issues'](https://github.com/OpenRCT2/Localisation/issues) on the localisation webpage here on GitHub.
 To be a maintainer means that you have to add the new strings found on the issues page into the language you're translating in numerical order.

-If you want to become a maintainer, tell us what language you will maintain on [Gitter](https://gitter.im/OpenRCT2/Localisation)
+If you want to become a maintainer, tell us what language you will be maintaining on [Discord](https://discord.gg/sxnrvX9).

 ### Checking & testing strings in-game
 You can always test the translated strings in-game before publishing a pull request which could be good if the string has limited space/has a ``<newline>`` formating in it.<br/>